p-963/gold-gap-finder/examples/01-community-example.md

 ## Initial hypothesis

-There may be a workflow problem worth investigating.
+There may be a workflow problem worth investigating further.

-## What we would verify
+## What Must Be Verified

 - Is the problem recurring?
 - Who specifically experiences it?
 - What do they do instead?
 - Is there an economic cost?
-- What products already address it?
+- What products already address the problem?
 - Where do those products fail?
 - Is anyone already paying to handle the problem?